Speech-VINO/Smart-Media-Player/README.md

 ## Kaldi for Dummies tutorial (Official):
 https://kaldi-asr.org/doc/kaldi_for_dummies.html

+## Notes from Wira
+There are 2 approach to handle a raw audio data:
+1. using the raw signal
+2. converts it to “image”
+It is common to choose the latter because it saves a lot of computation.
+Think about it, raw signal with 44.1 kHz would have 44100 data points each second.
+That is quiet overwhelming to compute.
+So there are different way to represent those raw audio signals.
+Instead of its amplitude, why not focus on its frequency?
+And there the representation of frequency vs time of an audio signal is what we called as spectrogram.
+We actually have a powerful tool to convert amplitude to frequency, it is called Fourier Transform.

+So when we have an audio signal, here is what we do:
+* Set a certain window / segment length to compute Fourier Transform
+* Convert those segment and we get its freq information
+* Move the window to the right, and start compute the freq again until it reaches the end of the audio This is called *STFT* (Short-term Fourier Transform) and Voila… STFT results in frequencies for each window plot it as frequency vs time, we’ll get the spectrogram.
+This is easy to do using python library named librosa.
+Spectrogram may be the basic feature you need to know for now.

 ## Literature & Resources:
 1. [Identifying speakers with voice recognition - Python Deep Learning Cookbook](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781787125193/9/ch09lvl1sec61/identifying-speakers-with-voice-recognition)
 2. [New Scientist article: Speech Recognition AI Identifies You by Voice Wherever You Are](https://www.newscientist.com/article/mg22830423-100-speech-recognition-ai-identifies-you-by-voice-wherever-you-are/)